 If you’re looking to express yourself creatively in a new way—to add an extra touch to your projects or perhaps to start a small craft business—pyrography might be your inner artist’s new outlet.
 Pyrography is the art of writing and/or drawing on wood, leather, and other materials with an extremely hot metal pen, and the results can be quite impressive.

-To practice pyrography, purchase the wood-burning tool best suited to your specific needs.
+To practice pyrography, purchase the best wood-burning tool for your specific needs.
 There are products from stand-alone tools to well-stocked kits, some for beginners and some for seasoned pros.
-This guide will help you sort through them and describe why the following products are top favorites among the best wood-burning tool options available today.
+This guide will help you sort through them and describe why the following products are considered among some of the best wood-burning tools available.

 - BEST OVERALL: TRUArt Stage 1 Wood Pyrography Pen Set